dybran/Project-20/Containerizing-a-PHP-Application-using-Jenkins-CD-Pipeline-and-Elastic-Container-Registry(ECR).md

-## CONTAINERIZING A PHP APPLICATION USING JENKINS CI/CD PIPELINE, SORNAQUBE AND ELASTIC CONTAINER REGISTRY (ECR) USING TERRAFORM
+## CONTAINERIZING A PHP APPLICATION USING JENKINS CI/CD PIPELINE, SORNAQUBE AND ELASTIC CONTAINER REGISTRY (ECR).

 To deploy many small applications such as web front-end, web-backend, processing jobs, monitoring, logging solutions, etc, some of the applications will require various OS and runtimes of different versions and conflicting dependencies – in such case you would need to spin up serves for each group of applications with the exact OS/runtime/dependencies requirements.
 When it scales out to tens/hundreds and even thousands of applications, this approach becomes very tedious and challenging to maintain.